slok/rainbow-bash/README.md

-The explanation is easy, when an unicode glyph is needit, for example the `\uf17c` character (tux icon in fontawesome) will be checked in the default font (Source code pro in our case) and if is not found then will fallback to the ones that e have configure (fontwaresome and poweline).
+The explanation is easy, when an unicode glyph is needit, for example the `\uf17c` character (tux icon in fontawesome) will be checked in the default font (Source code pro in our case) and if is not found then will fallback to the ones that we have configure (fontawesome and powerline).

 So, install the fonts: